 Bonding is typically painless and can yield dramatic results in a single office visit.
 Essentially, bonding hides any natural flaws through the placement of a thin plastic coating on the front surface of the teeth.

-Bonding can lighten stains, close gaps and even alter crooked or malformed teeth.
-It can be utilized to change the shape or color of a singe tooth or if necessary to revamp the entire smile.
+Bonding can lighten stains, close gaps, and even alter crooked or malformed teeth.
+It can be utilized to change the shape or color of a single tooth or if necessary to revamp the entire smile.